L400-RTI/Training-material/modules/05 - Data modelling.md

 ##### 4. External Tables

-External tables in Microsoft Fabric Real-Time Intelligence (RTI) are user-defined schema entities that reference data stored outside the native Kusto (Eventhouse/KQL DB) database.
+External tables in Microsoft Fabric Real-Time Intelligence (Real-Time Intelligence) are user-defined schema entities that reference data stored outside the native Kusto (Eventhouse/KQL DB) database.

 They provide a critical architectural capability for real-time access, cross-system integration, and cost optimization without requiring ingestion into the database engine.

-An external table behaves similarly to a regular KQL table in that it exposes a well-defined schema, supports partitions, and is addressable via standard KQL queries.
+An external table behaves similarly to a regular KQL table in that it exposes a well-defined schema, supports paReal-Time Intelligencetions, and is addressable via standard KQL queries.
 However, the backing data is remote—stored either in cloud storage systems or SQL databases.

 **External Table Types**